ucdavisdatalab/Spatial_SQL/README.md

 # Spatial_SQL
-A introductory workshop on Spatial SQL using the QGIS DB Manager and SpatiaLite.
-This workshop was written for QGIS verison 2.18 or 3.0.
+An introductory workshop on Spatial SQL using the QGIS DB Manager and SpatiaLite.
+This workshop was written for QGIS version 2.18 or 3.0.

 ## Expected Learning Outcomes
 This workshop is intended to give you an introduction to spatial SQL and working with a database manager with some examples of common analysis processes as well as present you with resources for continued learning.
 This workshop cannot teach you everything you could possibly need to know about databases, but rather is an introduction.